-Ka Hale A Ke Ola is dedicated to serving the needs of the homeless and hungry on Maui by providing emergency food and housing, voicing their concerns, and empowering them to take responsibility for their own lives and to call on the community to assist in these actions.
+Ka Hale A Ke Ola Homeless Resource Centers, Inc. is dedicated to breaking the cycle of homelessness, to serving the needs of the homeless and hungry on Maui by providing emergency food and housing, voicing their concerns, and empowering them to take responsibility for their own lives and to call on the community to assist in these actions.

-The board oversees KHAKO’s works and helps to ensure we are making progress toward our mission.
+The Board of Directors oversees KHAKO’s operations and programs to ensure we are making progress toward our mission.

 A clinic at each shelter location, MIKO offers a variety of health services including family practice, disease treatment, and behavioral health to the public and shelter residents.

 KHAKO offers a dedicated 2-bedroom apartment unit for qualified Maui Drug Court Clients to provide a safe place for MDC clients to live while involved in their recovery and judicial process.